ratbag98/SquaredleSolver/README.md

 ## Roadmap

 - [ ] Configuration for `wordListPath`
+- [ ] Expose the board and neighbour list via command line flags
+- [ ] Optionally Group solutions by word length (as used in the puzzle)
+- [ ] Optionally separate results for "common" vs "uncommon" words
+- [ ] Command-line help
 - [ ] Keep word list up to date
-- [ ] Separate results for "common" vs "uncommon" words
-- [ ] Group solutions by word length (as used in the puzzle)
 - [ ] Some graphical pizazz to show word formation in the grid
-- [ ] Live update of the search (like in the movies)
+- [ ] Live update of the search like in the movies
+- [ ] Reverse the logic somewhat in order to generate puzzles

 ## Contributing